 24% of people above 55 dBA

-Eastern Greeneville Historic District sounds about 19% louder than Southern Greeneville Historic District to the human ear, a 2.5 dBA gap.
+To the human ear, noise in southwestern Greeneville Historic District sounds about 27% louder than in northwestern Greeneville Historic District, a 3.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Boswell Av do you need to be?